mbasagoitia/colorado-airlift-outreach/public/content/pages/pilot-information.md

 * Get Standard Briefing.
 Limited aviation WX information will be available in Baja south of the border where there may be an ATIS at towered airports, but no AWAS or equivalent to the U.S. Flight Service Station.
 * Confirm pilots and passengers all have passports and pesos on persons.
 * Confirm common in-flight communication frequency, typically 122.75 typical, or 122.85 or 123.45 as alternates.
-* Notify Mexico APIS through outside service provider or by emailing Excel spreadsheet (from Caribbean Sky Tours website) to them 30 minutes before departure.
+* Notify Mexico APIS through outside service provider or by emailing Excel spreadsheet to them immediately before departure.
 Confirm this requirement, as it is dynamic.
 * Activate flight plan to MMML.
 * At least 30 minutes before landing MMML, confirm with Flight Service Station that your flight plan from MMML to Calexico (KCXL) or Yuma (KNYL) is on file for Sunday morning return trip.
 This will save a lot of anxiety Sunday when the U.S. Flight Service frequency is busy with aircraft returning to the U.S.
 * Pick up flight following/traffic advisories.